Aerial view over Katoomba, BMCC Image of development from the EIS

 Our Call:

-We are calling for the Blue Mountains Local Government Area to be excluded from the HDA pathway.
-Housing in our region must respect local planning rules, environmental protections, and the safety of our community.
+We are calling for this development not to be approved, and that the Blue Mountains Local Government Area to be excluded from the HDA pathway.

 Together, we can ensure that the Blue Mountains remains a unique and protected area - not another suburb of Sydney.